 All automations run once every hour on all non-closed tickets.
 They execute, or fire, on all tickets where conditions are met.

-For information about creating and managing automations, see Streamlining workflow with time-based events and automations.
-For a list of default automations, About Zendesk default automations.
+For information about creating and managing automations, see Creating and managing automations for time-based events.
+For a list of default automations, The Support default automations.

 Essential facts for automations

-An automation must contain a condition that is true only once or an action that nullifies at least one of the conditions; otherwise, the automation will run in an endless loop.
+- An automation must contain a condition that is true only once or an action that nullifies at least one of the conditions.

 Automations help you manage your workflow and, potentially, improve performance and customer satisfaction by alerting you to tickets that remain unresolved and need to be escalated (for example).